Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/5_more_randomizers.md

 ### Randomizing the Camera Pose

-1. Select the `Simulation Scenario` GameObject and in the _**Inspector**_ tab, on the `Fixed Length Scenario` component, add a `Uniform Pose Randomizer`.
+1. Select the `Simulation Scenario` GameObject and in the _**Inspector**_ tab, on the `Pose Estimation Scenario` component, add a `Uniform Pose Randomizer`.
 For the `Random` parameter, set the minimum value of the Range to `-1`.
 We do this because we want to randomize the position and rotation in both directions for a given axis.
 The Randomizer's UI snippet should look like the following image:

 <p align="center">
 <img src="Images/5_uniform_pose_randomizer_settings.png" height=150/>